Updated: June 2, 2026

 Current Challenges in Portugal’s Construction Industry

-The biggest challenge to the Portuguese construction sector is finding workers.
+The biggest challenge to the construction sector in Portugal is finding workers.
 Skilled builders are in short supply, as veterans are leaving the industry, and there is a lack of new recruits.

 Vocational training programs are way behind the curve, so builders offer services at much higher prices.
 This worker shortage is here to stay, and it’s making new builds way more expensive and less profitable for investors.
 You can also read our article on having a builder’s warranty in Portugal, which can be a good way to protect yourself and minimize risks.